fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 > In this case, you will not use MVVM pattern, which is extremely recommended in real projects.
 To keep it simple the code behind will have the behavior used by UI that in a MVVM pattern is defined in the ViewModel.

-#### Create the ItemTemplate
+#### Creating the ItemTemplate

-The Listview has the “ItemTemplate” property that allows defining a “DataTemplate” for each row.
+The Listview has the “ItemTemplate” property that allows to define a “DataTemplate” for each row.
 In this case you will define a template as described in figure 34, which code will be:

      <ListView.ItemTemplate>
          <DataTemplate>